 Next, a quality check is performed for the 31 countries for which reported data were used.
-These checks focussed on completeness (emissions reported for each GNFR sector where emissions are expected to occur), time series consistency (trend in reported emissions as expected, no missing years), and checks on the distribution of emissions over sectors to identify possible missing sectors.
-Compared to the assessment of reported data for the earlier TNO_MACC-II inventory (Kuenen et al., 2014), the number of gaps and inconsistencies was significantly smaller, and no major issues of such nature were identified.
-For 3 countries (Romania, Malta and Lithuania), emissions prior to 2005 were found to be incomplete and/or inconsistent with later years.
-This is likely related to the fact that under the NEC Directive, 2005 is the base year and there is relatively little attention for earlier years.
-For these 3 countries, the 2000-2004 emissions were replaced with an extrapolation of the 2005 emissions based on the trend in GAINS emissions, per GNFR category.
+These checks focussed on completeness (emissions reported for each GNFR sector where emissions are expected to occur), time series consistency (trend in reported emissions as expected, no missing years) and the distribution of emissions over sectors to identify possible missing sectors.
+Compared to the assessment of reported data for the earlier TNO\MACC-II inventory (Kuenen et al., 2014), the number of gaps and inconsistencies was significantly smaller, and no major issues of such nature were identified.
+For three countries (Romania, Malta and Lithuania), emissions prior to 2005 were found to be incomplete and/or inconsistent with later years.
+This is likely related to the fact that under the NEC Directive, 2005 is the base year, and there is relatively little attention for earlier years.
+For these three countries, the 2000-2004 emissions were replaced with an extrapolation of the 2005 emissions based on the trend in GAINS emissions per GNFR category.

-At the same time, larger inconstancies were identified for agricultural emissions.
-For NMVOC from animal husbandry and manure application, a methodology to estimate emissions was only recently included in the

-EMEP/EEA Guidebook (EEA, 2019a), which led to inconsistent and incomplete reporting by countries.
+At the same time, larger inconsistencies were identified for agricultural emissions.
+For NMVOCs from animal husbandry and manure application, a methodology to estimate emissions was only recently included in the EMEP/EEA Guidebook (EEA, 2019a), which led to inconsistent and incomplete reporting by countries.
 Given that these emissions are also not included in the GAINS model, it was decided to leave this source out of the CAMS-REG-v4 inventory.
-For NO_x from agriculture, also reporting is found to be inconsistent between countries.
-In addition, one of the main sources of agricultural NO_x emissions is soil NO_x , and many air quality models have separate modules to calculate soil NO_x internally.
-To avoid double counting it was therefore decided to exclude NO_x emissions from agriculture.
+For $NO_x$ from agriculture, reporting is also found to be inconsistent between countries.
+In addition, one of the main sources of agricultural $NO_x$ emissions is soil $NO_x$ , and many air quality models have separate modules to calculate soil $NO_x$ internally.
+To avoid double-counting, it was therefore decided to exclude $NO_x$ emissions from agriculture.

-Minor issues that were found include mainly gaps or outliers in a specific year for a specific sectors.
-These were identified by looking at year-to-year changes for each country and pollutant at the level of GNFR categories (aggregated sectors) and take those cases where the average importance of the GNFR category in the national total was above 3%, and at the same time there was a change of more than 5% from one year to the next in the time series.
-Where this was based on reported data, the underlying detailed sector data were checked, and gaps or other errors were identified these were fixed using interpolation and/or extrapolation or by keeping emissions constant from the previous/next year (based on a manual case-by-case assessment).
+Minor issues that were found include mainly gaps or outliers in a specific year for a specific sector.
+These were identified by looking at year-to-year changes for each country and pollutant at the level of GNFR categories (aggregated sectors) and taking those cases where the average importance of the GNFR category in the national total was above 3 %, and at the same time there was a change of more than 5 % from one year to the next in the time series.
+Where this was based on reported data, the underlying detailed sector data were checked, and gaps or other errors were identified.
+These were fixed using interpolation and/or extrapolation or by keeping emissions constant from the previous or next year (based on a manual case-by-case assessment).

-Finally, some other modifications were made to the dataset to make it consistent and fit for purpose for the spatial 230 distribution:
+Finally, some other modifications were made to the dataset to make it consistent and fit for purpose for the spatial distribution:

-- Emissions of NMVOC from natural gas production and distribution systems (NFR category 1B2b) were split into production, high-pressure distribution and low-pressure distribution based on the relative contribution of these subsectors in GAINS to total emissions of CH4. - Emissions from combustion in energy industries (excl. power/heat plants and refineries) were split into fuel consumption in coal mines, oil extraction, gas extraction and coke ovens (see SI Chapter 1 for details). - Emissions from road transport are available at different levels of aggregation (different vehicle type groups) which were harmonized.
+Emissions of NMVOCs from natural gas production and distribution systems (NFR category 1B2b) were split into production, high-pressure distribution and low-

+- pressure distribution based on the relative contribution of these subsectors in GAINS to total emissions of CH4. - Emissions from combustion in energy industries (excluding power and heat plants and refineries) were split into fuel consumption in coal mines, oil extraction, gas extraction and coke ovens (see Sect.
+S1 in the Supplement for details). - Emissions from road transport are available at different levels of aggregation (different vehicle type groups), which were harmonised.
 Also, a road type split between highway and non-highway (urban and rural) emissions was added based on information obtained from the COPERT model (Ntziachristos et al., 2009).
-More details are provided in the SI (Chapter 3).
+More details are provided in the Supplement (Sect.
+S3).